-

 If the certificate is valid, the appliance allows the client to access all secure resources.
 But if the certificate is invalid, the appliance drops the client request during the SSL handshake.

-The appliance verifies the client certificate by first forming a chain of certificates, starting with the client certificate and ending with the root CA certificate for the client (for example, VeriSign).
-The root CA certificate may contain one or more intermediate CA certificates (if the client certificate is not directly issued by the root CA).
+The appliance verifies the client certificate by first forming a chain of certificates, starting with the client certificate, and ending with the root CA certificate for the client (for example, Verisign).
+The root CA certificate might contain one or more intermediate CA certificates (if the client certificate is not directly issued by the root CA).

 Before you enable client authentication on the Citrix ADC appliance, make sure that a valid client certificate is installed on the client.
-Then, enable client authentication for the virtual server that will handle the transactions.
-Finally, bind the certificate of the CA that issued the client certificate to the virtual server on the appliance .
+Then, enable client authentication for the virtual server that handles the transactions.
+Finally, bind the certificate of the CA that issued the client certificate to the virtual server on the appliance.

-Note: A Citrix ADC MPX appliance supports a certificate-key pair size from 512 to 4096 bits.
+A Citrix ADC MPX appliance supports a certificate-key pair size from 512 bits to 4096 bits.
 The certificate must be signed by using one of the following hash algorithms:

 On an SDX appliance, if an SSL chip is assigned to a VPX instance, the certificate-key pair size support of an MPX appliance applies.
 Otherwise, the normal certificate-key pair size support of a VPX instance applies.